 How Do You Know When to Get a Root Canal Treatment?

-After a consultation, your dentist will decide whether your tooth is salvageable with root canal treatment.
-They will also be able to see whether you only need a filling and that the cavity isn’t too deep.
+After a consultation, your dentist will decide if your tooth can be restored with root canal treatment.
+They will also be able to see if the tooth only requires some filling and that the cavity isn’t too deep.

 Here are some signs to find out when you should get a root canal treatment: